FeatureBaseDB/Laminoid/README.md

 I'd put all of this into the deploy script, but I'm working on figuring out how to use `conda` to do it automatically with another account besides root.

 ### Call It
-To embed something, use curl:
+To embed something from somewhere, use curl:

 ```
 curl -X POST \